 Investigation of the mechanism of the CRISPR/Cas9 bacterial defense system has revolutionized biology, triggering applications in gene editing for basic and applied research in every organism imaginable.
-The basis for the revolutionary application of the CRISPR-Cas9 system was laid at the University of Vienna in the Max F. Perutz Laboratories at the Vienna BioCenter.
+The basis for the revolutionary application of the CRISPR-Cas9 system was laid at the University of Vienna at the Max Perutz Labs at the Vienna BioCenter.

 The widely acclaimed CRISPR-Cas9 genome engineering technology exploits a defense system naturally found in many bacteria.
 To protect themselves against foreign genetic elements such as those present in invading viruses and plasmids, bacteria incorporate short pieces of foreign DNA into segments of their own genomes that are called CRISPR (clustered regularly interspaced short palindromic repeats).
 These CRISPR regions thus provide a ‘memory’ of invading elements that can be used by a bacterial population to defend themselves more effectively when subsequently challenged by a similar invader.
 The CRISPR segments containing invader sequences are expressed as CRISPR RNAs (crRNAs) that match foreign DNA. crRNAs in duplex with a second RNA molecule, tracrRNA, binds to DNA and hence help to recruit a specific enzyme (Cas9) that can then specifically dismantle the invading DNA.

 The discovery of the tracrRNA and the development of the bacterial CRISPR-Cas9 system as a powerful genetic engineering technology at the Max Perutz Labs wonderfully illustrate the role of serendipity in basic research and support the adage of physicist Joseph John Thomson that “research in pure science leads to revolutions”.

 Deltcheva E, Chylinski K, Sharma CM, Gonzales K, Chao Y, Pirzada ZA, Eckert MR, Vogel J, Charpentier E. CRISPR RNA maturation by trans-encoded small RNA and host factor RNase III.
 Nature 2011; 471:602–7.